bravo07/HF-Desktop-Tool/README.md

 ## Known Issues & WIPs.
-* To prevent calling the API too many times, too fast you'll get your PM count the first time the application refreshes your info (every 45 seconds).
+~~* To prevent calling the API too many times, too fast you'll get your PM count the first time the application refreshes your info (every 45 seconds).~~
-* The application will break if you exceed the 240 calls/ hour limit.
-The application makes about 160 calls an hour.
+* The application will break if you exceed the 240 calls/ our limit.
+The application makes about 180 calls an hour.

 ## Changelog:
 #### Version 1.0